MolotovCherry/ecchan/README.md

 You may add support for model specific features that are unavailable under fw in the `models` directory.
 You may find the the model string for your laptop by doing a `cat /sys/class/dmi/id/product_name`.

-# Long term goals

-Might think about upgrading this to a kernel driver in the far future.
-But this will have to be when most kernels enable Rust support by default.

 # Alternatives

 [msi-ec](https://github.com/BeardOverflow/msi-ec) is a great project and is already a kernel driver.
 Building and installing it is relatively trivial too.
-However it does not support fan curves and model specific features.
+However it does not support gpu fan/temp/hysteresis curves and model specific features, nor does it have an ipc api.

 # AI Policy